AcademySoftwareFoundation/xstudio/README.md

 ### Documentation Note

 Note that the xSTUDIO user guide is built with Sphinx using the Read-The-Docs theme.
-The package dependencies for building the docs are somewhat onerous to install and as such we have ommitted these steps from the instructions and instead recommend that you turn off the docs build.
+The package dependencies for building the docs are somewhat onerous to install and as such we have omitted these steps from the instructions and instead recommend that you turn off the docs build.
 Instead, we include the fully built docs (as html pages) as part of this repo and building xSTUDIO will install these pages so that they can be loaded into your browser via the Help menu in the main UI.